sandialabs/capp/README.md

 The `DEPENDENCIES` list should be a list of package names on which the current package directly depends.
-Recall that package names are the names of subdirectories of the `package` directory of the application repository.
+Recall that package names are the names of subdirectories of the `package` directory of the build repository.

 If the `NO_CONFIGURE_CACHE` option is present, then when CApp tries to re-configure a package it will first